ramochoargv/final/intro.md

 We also examined tweets per minute, which we think will be an especially good predictor of bots.
 Approximately 4% of users had a tweet rate greater than 1 per minute.
 We briefly looked at the interval between tweets by checking if the time between tweets was on a whole minute.
 It looked like approximately 1.5% of the users had odd, whole minute timing between tweets.

+A scatter matrix was used to view the data for collinearity.

 ![Image](images/scatter_matrix.png)